ViaBill-Integrations/ViaBill-PrestaShop-1.7/INSTALL.md

 a) Make a backup of the following folder:
 `{Prestashop root directory}`/modules/viabill
 This is helpful in case something goes wrong and you want to restore the latest working version.
-b) Overwrite the files of the folder above using the latest version.
+b) Download the repository files on your local disk and locate the contained  `viabill` folder.
+c) Copy the contents of this `viabill` folder into `{Prestashop root directory}`/modules/viabill and overwrite all existing files.
-c) Login in the backend of the Prestashop site and navigate to menu Modules → Module → Viabill → Upgrade.
+d) Login in the backend of the Prestashop site and navigate to menu Modules → Module Manager → Viabill where you click on the “Upgrade” button.

-Note that if the button's label is still “Configure” instead of “Upgrade” it means that you haven't copied the new files to the correct folder (`{Prestashop root directory}`/modules/viabill) or the version of the module is not set properly.
-If you see a “success” message after the upgrade action, refresh the page so the button becomes again “Configure”.
+> Note that if the button's label is still “Configure” instead of “Upgrade” it means that you haven't copied the new files to the correct folder (`{Prestashop root directory}`/modules/viabill) or the version of the module is up to date (i.e. you have already copied the files).
+See the module version number to verify that.
+If you see a “success” message after the upgrade action it means that the upgrade operation was successful.
+You may need to refresh the page in order to see the “Configure” button label again.
 If not, click on the “Upgrade” button once again.

 ## Marketplace Upgrade